 Waycroft Academy is in its sixth year of operation and has matched the forecast number of pupils.
-The total number of students in the year ended 31 August 2017 was 479.
+The total number of students in the year ended 31 August 2018 was 488.
 Waycroft Academy is full in all age groups with most year groups having a waiting list of 5 to 10 pupils.

 Wicklea Academy has been an academy since March 2015, but has been managed by Waycroft MAT since September 2014.
-Numbers have risen since the beginning of the 2014 15 academic year and forecast a growth of 30 pupils per year for the next 3 years, rising to a capacity of 360 pupils, twelve classes of 30 children aged 7 to 11.
-At the start of September 2016 there were 272 pupils on roll.
+Numbers have risen since the beginning of the 2014/15 academic year and forecast a growth of 30 pupils per year for the next 3 years, rising to a roll of 360 pupils, 12 classes of 30 children aged 7 to 11.
+At the start of September 2018, there were 286 pupils on roll.
+Wicklea Academy was inspected by Ofsted in December 2017 and judged 'Requires improvement'.
+The areas for development are to: Improve the effectiveness of leadership and management and improve the consistency of teaching and learning to ensure that pupils make good progress and reach standards that they are capable of.